 Paleo is a diet that includes whole foods, meat, fruit, vegetables, and nuts.
 It avoids processed foods and grains.
 Paleo does not rely on a specific balance of macronutrients, though its restrictions naturally push most people toward eating fewer carbs.
 As a consequence, people can achieve some degree of success by being “paleo-ish” 80% of the time.
 This flexibility is a feature which the Keto diet does not have, and is one reason why here at Stellar H&W we promote a modified Paleo diet for many of our patients.

 Ultimately, of course, the decision lies in your hands.
 You will know which type of diet you are more likely to enjoy – and if the results are to be long-term, enjoyment is key!
-If you have any further questions, book a consultation, and we can help guide you on your path to success.
+If you have any further questions, call us today at 503.344.6631 to schedule an appointment and we can help guide you on your path to success.